Contacts for State and Local Resources

 Center for Parent Information and Resources

 Families with a child who has a disability often need information about the disability of their child, about early intervention (for babies and toddlers), school services (for school-aged children), therapy, local policies, transportation, and much more.
 Every state has at least one Parent Training and Information Center (PTI) to offer families just this kind of information.
 Many states also have a Community Parent Resource Center (CPRC), which offers the same type of support and training to parents of children with disabilities.
 You can access the contact information for the PTIs and CPRCs serving families in your state at the following link: http://www.parentcenterhub.org/find-your-center/.

-- Effective Communication: Services for Hearing and Vision Disabilities
+- Effective Communication: Services for Hearing, Vision, and Speech Disabilities